abridged/collabland-dev/tutorials/token-gating-tutorial.md

 ]
 ```

-Collab.Land supports many FTs and NFTs on many chains.
+Collab.Land supports many fungible and non-fungible tokens on many chains.
 Please see [Configuring your TGRs](../docs/local-development-setup/configuring-tgr) for rule definition details.

 ## Tutorial

-The following are steps and explanations of our [token gating website](#) implementation.
+The following are steps and explanations of our [token gating sample](https://github.com/abridged/collabland-tutorials/tree/master/token-gating-website) implementation.

 > You will need a Collab.Land API key to run the demo locally.